Zilliqa/ZRC/zrcs/zrc-6.md

 **Requirements:**

 - `_sender` should be the contract owner.
 Otherwise, it should throw `NotContractOwnerError`.
 - `fee_bps` should be in the range of 1 and 1000.
-Otherwise, it should throw `InvalidFeeBpsError`.
+Otherwise, it should throw `InvalidFeeBPSError`.

 **Messages:**